LooseEndedPal/Full-Stack-School-Project/README.md

 # Mini-Project-7
 This branch is for mini-project-7 to run.
-Clone, make sure all dependancies are installed on your computer and cd to mini-project-frontend and npm start.
+Clone, make sure all dependancies are installed on your computer and cd to mini-project-backend and npm start.
 Required installation:
 - Node.js
 - Express